spiral/docs/framework/memory.md

 # Framework - Static Memory
-Framework (component spiral/boot) provides convenient interface to store some computation data between processes.
+Framework (component spiral/boot) provides convenient interface to store some computation data shared between processes.

 > Currently implementation of shared memory store data in physical files vis help of OpCache.
 Future implementation will move data storage to RoadRunner or shared PHP extension with shm, do not couple your codebase to physical files.